-''The idea came to me during a meal with my 23 month old son.
-For several weeks now, meal time has always been difficult, very often we did not know if he was going to eat 1 or 2 bites, 10 bites or simply throw his plate and eat nothing.
-The assertiveness stage began and, like many parents, we were worried about our child's appetite: is he gaining enough weight, is he getting all the nutrients and vitamins he needs, is eating is there enough vegetables, etc.''
+“The idea came to me during a meal with my 23-month-old son.
+For several weeks, mealtime had constantly been difficult.
+We often didn’t know whether he would eat 1 bite, 2 bites, 10 bites or simply throw his plate and eat nothing at all.
+The self-assertion phase was beginning, and like many parents, we were worried about our child's appetite: was he gaining enough weight, was he getting all the vitamins and nutrients he needed, was he eating enough vegetables, etc.”

 Our illustrators are the essence of our products!

 Without their creation and inspiration, none of this would be possible.